-Chapter 6 describes Elia's alternative scarcity pricing proposal, building further on the analysis of the measures considered in the CORE study while specifically also taking into account the compatibility with the prevailing market design and the boundaries set by the current legal framework.
+Chapter 6 describes an alternative scarcity pricing proposal identified by Elia, building further on the analysis of the measures considered in the CORE study while specifically also taking into account the compatibility with the prevailing market design and the boundaries set by the current legal framework.
 As a result, Elia puts forward an alternative scarcity pricing proposal that is in the first place deemed feasible in today's setting.
-However, in addition to that and without taking position at this stage, Elia also formulates some open questions regarding the desirability of this - and in general any - scarcity pricing mechanism for Belgium in the second part of chapter 6.
+However, in addition to that and without taking position at this stage, Elia also formulates some open questions regarding the desirability of this - and in general any - scarcity pricing mechanism for Belgium in the second part of chapter 6, complemented by a short summary of the feedback received from market parties during the public consultation period.